cybrdelic/Blitzkrieg/README.md

 ## Support

-If you encounter any issues or have feature requests, please [open an issue](https://github.com/yourusername/rundbfast/issues) on our GitHub repository.
+If you encounter any issues or have feature requests, please [open an issue](https://github.com/yourusername/Blitzkrieg/issues) on our GitHub repository.

 ## License

-`RunDBFast` is licensed under the [MIT License](./LICENSE).
+`Blitzkrieg` is licensed under the [MIT License](./LICENSE).

 ---